jobbin/acs/intl.en-US/Quick Start/Connect to a cluster by using Docker tools.md

 ```
 export DOCKER_TLS_VERIFY="1"
-export DOCKER_HOST="tcp://master4g5.cs-cn-hangzhou.aliyun.com:21003"
+export DOCKER_HOST="tcp://master2g1.cs-cn-Qingdao.aliyun.com:11599"
-export DOCKER_CERT_PATH=~/.acs/certs/ClusterName #Replace ClusterName with the actual path
+export DOCKER_CERT_PATH=~/.acs/certs/ClusterName
 docker-compose up
 ```

 ## Revoke a certificate {#section_sq5_34f_vdb .section}

 If your downloaded certificate is accidentally leaked during usage, revoke the certificate as soon as possible.
 Click **Revoke Downloaded Certificate** in the cluster details page to revoke the downloaded certificate.
 Then, you can download a new certificate.

-**Note:** Clicking **Revoke Downloaded Certificate** will make the earlier downloaded certificate unavailable.
+**Note:** Clicking **Revoke Downloaded Certificate** makes the downloaded certificate unavailable.